86Box/docs/hardware/machinespecific.rst

 * Accessing the BIOS setup utility takes an additional step.
 Press **F2** during the NEC logo screen and some Japanese text will appear; once a different line of text appears, press the **right arrow** key to enter the setup utility.
 * The first setup option below the date and time can be used to change the BIOS language to English.
+* If BIOS can't find operating system,you can't see Japanese text so you cannot access BIOS setup Utility.

+.. _v35n:
+.. rubric:: Acer V35N
+* To access the BIOS setup utility,press **Ctrl+Alt+ESC** during the ACER logo.
+* To save data to CMOS,press ESC and select 'Yes'. **You can't use F10 to save cmos data.**
 Socket 8
 --------